cloud-gov/cg-site/_docs/ops/service-disruption-guide.md

 A postmortem is not necessary to close, and it does not have to happen immediately after closing.

+## FedRAMP

+Outages that impact agency customers need to be [reported to FedRAMP](https://www.fedramp.gov/assets/resources/documents/CSP_Incident_Communications_Procedures.pdf), but we don't need to notify US-CERT if there was no unauthorized access nor personally identifiable information impact.
+Send a summary to info@fedramp.gov upon closing the incident, and file the post-mortem in [18F incidents information & forms](https://community.max.gov/pages/viewpage.action?pageId=1034682617).

 ## Ensure a postmortem happens

 The person who closes the event should then put a card on the component-owning squad’s board in the urgent lane about holding a retrospective discussion and writing the public postmortem.
 The card's acceptance criteria should be that the retrospective discussion has happened, and that the public postmortem that resulted has been posted.